The Bluetones – In Concert From Newcastle 1998 – Past Daily Soundbooth

 Although considering themselves more Indie than Britpop, they rode the crest of that wave until Britpop started to lose popularity with the audience and subsequently their later albums failed to sell in the numbers they achieved early on.

 After a lay-off of some 4 years, The Bluetones announced getting back together in 2015.
-No word on a new album, but they did an extensive tour around the UK last year, to good reviews and sold out venues.
+No word on any new albums since 2010, but they did an extensive tour around the UK in 2015, to good reviews and sold out venues.
 At present there isn’t much news coming from their camp, so it’s possible there’s a new album in there someplace.
 Cross fingers.

 In the meantime – here is a taste of what The Bluetones were up to in 1998 and an enthusiastic crowd at the Newcastle Union, captured by the BBC for their In Concert series and for posterity.